 When deciding on paper quality, businesses are often asked for what pt they would like.
 Think of pt as paper thickness.
 20pt is thicker than 12 pt.
 In simple terms, the numbers mean how many hundredths of an inch the paper is thick; 10pt is 10 hundredths of an inch thick, or .01 inches thick.
 20pt is .02 inches thick or twice as thick as 10pt paper.
 If you have a stack of business cards you’ve collected you can tell which cards are thicker and which are thinner.
 The ones with lower pt are flimsier and thinner than the higher pt cards.
 If you are printing your own business cards, think about how you want people to see your business.
 High pt business cards usually transmit quality characteristics like reliability and responsibility.
-Brochures can also be printed on different pt’s and give similar feels to potential customers.
+You can also print the brochures in different pt’s and give a similar feeling to potential customers.

 There are other factors that affect image quality and cost beyond paper quality and type.
-Take a look at one of the most important features when it comes to printing cheap posters and flyers in our article about the differences between offset and digital printing.
+Take a look at one of the most important features when it comes to printing cheap posters.
+And also flyers in our article about the differences between offset and digital printing.
 If you have a great design and still need some guidance in deciding on paper type, you can always contact us anytime with questions.